-Jet Fuel Unit of Measure

-Annual Consumption GHG Non-

-Standard Operations 2,915,738.50 thousand gallons

-Total Energy Consumed 393,624,693.30 MMBTU

-Cost \$6,681,061.20

-Unit Cost \$2.29

-Anthropogenic CO2 Emission Factor 72.2 kg CO2/MMBtu

-CH4 Emission Factor 0.003 kg CH4/MMBtu

-N20 Emission Factor 0.0006 kg N20/MMBtu

 Total Quantity Emitted Anthropogenic

 CO2 28,427,575,352.60 kg

 Total Quantity Emitted CH4 1,180,874.10 kg

 Total Quantity Emitted N20 236,174.80 kg

 GWP Factor for CO2 1 CO2e

 GWP Factor for CH4 25 CO2e

-GWP Factor for N20 298 CO2e
+GWP Factor for N2O 298 CO2e

 Total Quantity Emitted (CO2e) 28,527,477,299.80 kg CO2e

 Total Quantity Emitted (MT CO2e) 28,527,477.30 MT CO2e

+DOE fuel consumption data for the DOD were used to calculate annual emissions for DOD vehicle and equipment caused greenhouse gas emissions for each fuel type-gasoline, diesel, LPG/propane, aviation gas, jet fuel, and Navy special fuel-based on fuel energy consumption rates for the years where there is no published Department of Energy emissions data.
 Assuming that non-standard emissions from vehicle fuel consumption were very close to the total non-standard fuel consumption for the DOD, standard emissions were estimated for each year.
-During the years where there is Department of Energy data for DOD emissions, non-standard emissions were on average 63 percent of total emissions.
-Total and standard emissions were estimated assuming that the ratios were the same through the entire period.
-The results are graphed in the following figure and shown in Table 4.
+During the years where there is Department of Energy data for all DOD emissions (FY2010-2018), non-standard emissions were on average 63 percent of total emissions.
+Standard emissions were estimated for FY1975-2007 and FY2009 assuming that the ratios were about the same through the entire period.
+The results are shown in Table 5 and graphed in Figure 8, above.